 Katie Smythe (CEO and Artistic Director, Ballet)

-Ms. Smythe continued to train and merge her work into the theater, beginning with the Guthrie Theater in Minneapolis and eventually in New York, appearing on television in soap operas and commercials while dancing and training with Richard Thomas (U.S. Terpsichore).
-She moved to Los Angeles where she appeared in Bob Dylan's Tarantula (directed by Darrell Larson), a performance piece that incorporated dance, theater and video.
+Ms. Smythe broadened her work into acting, first with the Guthrie Theater in Minneapolis and then in New York, appearing in soap operas and commercials while dancing and training with Richard Thomas (U.S. Terpsichore).
+After moving to to Los Angeles, she served as Principal Ballet Instructor at the Santa Monica Dance Theater, and appeared in Bob Dylan's Tarantula, a performance piece that incorporated dance, theater and video.

-Ms. Smythe's choreographic works are informed by the artists on whom they are created and are almost all collaborative; these include The Swan© (in collaboration with Lil Buck) and The Nut ReMix®.
-In 2014, New Ballet Ensemble was commissioned by the John F. Kennedy Center and National Symphony Orchestra for New Moves: Symphony + Dance.
-Heralded in the Washington Post , critics wrote, "Smythe's Harlem was a riot of imagination and color, a powerful memorable conclusion". – DanceTabs
+Ms. Smythe's choreographic works are influenced by the artists on whom they are created and almost all are collaborative; they include The Swan© (in collaboration NBE graduate Charles “Lil Buck” Riley) which has attracted millions of views on YouTube, and Nut ReMix®, which NBE has performed annually since 2003.
+In 2014, New Ballet Ensemble was commissioned by the John F. Kennedy Center and National Symphony Orchestra to create a new work for the New Moves: Symphony + Dance series.
+It was heralded in the Washington Post as “simply dazzling,” and another critic wrote, "Smythe's ‘Harlem’ was a riot of imagination and color, a powerful, memorable conclusion."
+(DanceTabs)